Sparse Randomized Approximation of Normal Cycles

-where for $\mathcal{H}^{m}$ almost every $x$ in $S$, one defines $\tau^{S}(x) := e_{1}(x)\wedge \dots e_{m}(x)$, a wedge product of orthonomal basis vectors of the tangent space at $x$.
-This is well defined, as the tangent space exists $\mathcal{H}^{m}$ a.e. for a $m$-Hausdorff rectifiable set, and the choice of basis vectors does not matter due to invariance of wedge product under change of orthonomal basis. \end{definition}
+where for $\mathcal{H}^{m}$-almost every $x$ in $S$, one defines $\tau^{S}(x) \coloneq e_{1}(x)\wedge \dots \wedge e_{m}(x)$, a wedge product of (positively oriented) orthonormal basis vectors of the tangent space at $x$.
+This is well defined, as the tangent space exists $\mathcal{H}^{m}$-almost everywhere for an $m$-rectifiable set, and the choice of basis vectors does not matter due to invariance of the wedge product under change of orthonormal basis. \end{definition}

-From \cref{currdef}, we observe the current associated to $S$ takes differential $m$-forms as input, and returns the integral of the differential form against the rectifiable set, with respect to the Hausdorff measure.
-When $S$ is a smooth $m$-dimensional submanifold, this reduces to the standard definition of integration of $m$-forms on a smooth manifold \cite{NCThesis}.
-The triangle inequality yields
+From \cref{currdef}, we observe that the current associated to $S$ integrates a differential $m$-form over $S$ with respect to the Hausdorff measure.
+When $S$ is a smooth oriented $m$-dimensional submanifold, this reduces to the standard definition of integration of $m$-forms against $S$ \cite{NCThesis}.
+As shown in \cref{simplelemmma},